 Ralphs, Vons and Albertsons remain committed to reaching a contract that is good for our employees and keeps these union jobs sustainable for the future, Doyel said in a statement.

-The main point of contention in talks is healthcare coverage.
-The union wants the supermarkets to contribute more to a health fund it claims will run out of money within a year.
+But the union wants the supermarkets to contribute more to a health fund it says will run out of money in about a year.
+Meanwhile, no deal has been reached on wages.

 Southern California, a supermarket union stronghold, is one of the most competitive grocery markets in the United States.